thruthesky/backend/README.md

-# Backend-0.4.0
+# Backend-0.4.4

-Backend server for Restful APIs
+Backend Server for Restful APIs

 # Resources

-* The best resource to understand Backend is to read and run the tests.
+* @see tests to understand Backend.

 # TODO